Do soda drinks cause cellulite?

 Sugar: the white poison in soft drinks

-As we mentioned above, sugar is the number one cause of cellulite - period.
-Sugar consumption has skyrocketed that last few years, partly due to an emphasis on low fat diets and the subsequent availability of foods low in fat and high in sugar, and partly due to increased stress caused by more and more sedentary, desk-bound occupations.
+As we discussed above, sugar is the number one cause of cellulite.
+Sugar consumption has risen tremendously in the last few years, partly because of an emphasis on low fat diets and the subsequent availability of foods low in fat and high in sugar, and partly due to boosted stress caused by more and more sedentary, desk-bound occupations.

-Sugar is the number one enemy of your legs: it is converted into fat unless it is used immediately, it causes skin aging and skin damage via the process of glycation and it increases levels of inflammation in the body (inflammation consequently leads to increased blood viscosity and poor circulation, as well as adipose tissue fibrosis, part of cellulite).
+Sugar is the number one enemy of your legs: it is converted into fat unless it is used momentarily, it leads to skin ageing and skin damage because of the process of glycation and it enhances levels of inflammation in the body (inflammation consequently results in increased blood viscosity and poor circulation, as well as adipose tissue fibrosis, part of cellulite).
 Sugar in pastries may be bad enough, but sugar diluted in water is really fattening, due to the very fast absorption of the mixture and very high glycaemic index.

-The above do not apply to sucrose only (what we call commonly call sugar) but also to all other isolated sugars, including fructose, high fructose corn syrup (HFCS), glucose, maltose etc. There is a big difference between natural sugars contained in a whole apple, and isolated, refined sugars such as high fructose corn syrup contained in a fizzy drink.
-The former has positive effects on your system, while the latter is detrimental to your health and your figure.
+The above do not apply to sucrose only (what we call commonly call sugar) but also to all other isolated sugars, including fructose, high fructose corn syrup (HFCS), glucose, maltose etc. There is a large difference between natural sugars contained in a whole apple, and isolated, refined sugars such as high fructose corn syrup contained in a fizzy drink.
+The former is a good influence on your system, while the latter is damaging your health and your figure.
 Sugar is present in all fizzy drinks except sparkling water and soda water.

 Sweeteners: sucralose, aspartame, stevia and cellulite

-Artificial (sucralose, aspartame) and natural (stevia) sweeteners may not contain calories but they still stimulate insulin secretion and eventually contribute to increased calorie intake.
-You may initially be tricked to think that you had got your sugar fix, but when no sugar reaches your bloodstream you react by feeling hungrier and by consuming more calories by the end of the day.
+Artificial (sucralose, aspartame) and natural (stevia) sweeteners not always contain calories but they still stimulate insulin secretion and eventually contribute to boosted calorie intake.
+You may initially be led to believe that you had got your sugar fix, but when no sugar reaches your bloodstream you react by feeling hungrier and by consuming more calories by the end of the day.